-In Layman’s terms, you take a type T, and you want to create a pipeline of chained functions performing computation on an argument of type T where each function should take into account the state of T as returned by the previous function call.
+According to Wikipedia, a monad is a design pattern that combines functions and wraps their return types in a wrapped type with additional computation.
+In practical terms: take a type T, and create a pipeline of chained functions that perform computation on an argument of type T, where each function takes into account the state returned by the previous call.

-- wrapper type
+- A wrapper type

-- wrap function
+- A wrap function

-- run function
+- A run function

-export class Option {
+export class Option<T> {

 private readonly _value: T | null | undefined;